pacifica/pacifica-docs/project/about.md

 ### The Operating Model

-The operating model for research institutions is largely project based.
+Research institutions allocate and spend funds they recieve in different ways.
+Whatever that model is, data is created at every level of the model.
+Hense, it is important to capture the funding model and the relationships to data the internally, Pacifica can fill that requirement.

+#### The Project Operating Model

 Projects have many properties, each bounded depending on the institutions needs.
 The properties include: dollar amount, hours, resources, funding chain, authority to operate, scope, etc.

-While a project operating model reflects the how an organization parses out project funds, it does not reflect the evolution of scientific data.
+However, projects do not reflect the evolution of scientific data.
 In order to understand what data were created within the full project scope, including related projects and sub-tasks, a system needs to be integrated in the project from initiation to end.
-Pacifica can fill that requirement.

 ### The Scientific Data Life-Cycle